Learn to Apply Belbin with Individuals and Teams

 Professional Development Credit

-3 Circle Partners/Belbin North America is recognized by SHRM to offer Professional Development Credits (PDC) for SHRM-CP® or SHRM-SCP® recertification activities.
+3 Circle Partners / Belbin North America is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP® and SHRM-SCP® recertification activities.

 What You'll Learn